Qiskit/qiskit/README.md

 Qiskit provides two public APIs: a Python API and a C API.
 The Python API is the primary interface and prior to Qiskit 2.0.0 was the only public API available for Qiskit.
 The C API is designed to provide direct access to Qiskit's internal data model (which is written in Rust).
-The C API can be consumed as either a standalone shared library (`libqiskit.so`) or embedded as part of the Python package (for consumption in Python extensions, see the
+The C API can be consumed as either a shared library (`libqiskit.so`) for standalone use, or from its embedding in the `qiskit` Python package [for writing Python extension modules](https://quantum.cloud.ibm.com/docs/guides/c-extension-for-python).
-[documentation](https://quantum.cloud.ibm.com/docs/guides/c-extension-for-python) on this for more details on using Qiskit from a compiled extension).

 For more details on how to use Qiskit, refer to the documentation located here: